 With our amazing couple of days in Sydney complete, it was time to warm up in the South Pacific.
 We had originally considered spending more time in Australia but ultimately decided to trade winter in Australia for a more tropical locale…like the sandy shores of Fiji.

 And honestly, when you’re this close to Fiji, how can you not stop by?

 In my previous visits to the islands I’d stayed on the main island of Nadi, either at the Sheraton Fiji or the lovely Westin Denarau Villas.
 From the resort area of Denarau it was easy to make day trips out to the Yasawa or Mamanuca Islands (the real draw in Fiji), but I’d always wanted to try actually staying on one of those gorgeously remote outer islands.

-Last year, Starwood opened a new Sheraton resort on the island of Tokoriki Fiji in the Mamanuca Islands so it seemed like the perfect place to sample the deserted island life while making great use of our remaining Starwood points!
+Last year, Sheraton opened a new resort on the island of Tokoriki Fiji in the Mamanuca Islands so it seemed like the perfect place to sample the deserted island life while making great use of our remaining Marriott points!

 Arriving in Style in Tokoriki

 We arrived from Sydney early Friday afternoon and hopped in a taxi to the Sheraton Fiji where the check-in process for the Sheraton Resort & Spa, Tokoriki Island takes place.
 One of the most exciting things about Tokoriki island is the process of getting there.